iit-DLSLab/trash-collection-isaaclab/README.md

 ## Installation and Runs

-If you want only to deploy a trained policy on your robot, continue on [README_DEPLOY](https://github.com/iit-DLSLab/trash-collection-isaaclab/blob/main/README_deploy.md) otherwise [README_TRAIN](https://github.com/iit-DLSLab/trash-collection-isaaclab/blob/main/README_train.md).
+If you want only to deploy a trained policy on your robot, continue on [README_DEPLOY](https://github.com/iit-DLSLab/trash-collection-isaaclab/blob/main/README_deploy.md) otherwise on [README_TRAIN](https://github.com/iit-DLSLab/trash-collection-isaaclab/blob/main/README_train.md).